Review · Gotrax

 250W rated motor with ~30 Nm torque is sized for the bike's intended audience: small-statured adults, teens, and last-mile riders who don't need acceleration.
 On flat ground a 140-lb rider gets brisk acceleration; on 3%+ grades you'll be pedalling hard with assist on; on 5%+ grades the motor is undersized for a rider over 160 lb.
 This is not a hill bike.

-The 15.5 MPH cap — what it means for US riders
+The 15.5 MPH cap, and what it means for US riders

-Practical effect: on flat ground you can pedal beyond 15.5 MPH but the motor stops helping — you're providing all the power.
+Practical effect: on flat ground you can pedal beyond 15.5 MPH but the motor stops helping, so you're providing all the power.
 On a normal commute mixed with traffic, the 4.5 MPH speed difference vs a 20 MPH-cap bike is meaningful: you'll be passed by every bicyclist who's actually pedalling hard, and you'll feel slower than you expect.

 Why Gotrax did it: the same SKU sells legally in the UK (where any e-bike above 250W or 15.5 MPH is reclassified as a motor vehicle requiring registration + helmet) and the EU (where 250W / 25 km/h is the pedelec line).
 Selling one global SKU instead of two regional SKUs simplifies Gotrax's supply chain.
 For UK + EU buyers this is a feature; for US buyers it's a quirk to know before buying.